infobloxopen/infoblox-sa-scripts/isc_collection/isc_cs_help.md

 # ISC Collection Script (further - ISC CS)
+This solution/set of scripts is developed to collect various information about DNS/DHCP infrastructure.
+Data collected includes basic information about DNS servers, zones, records and statistics; DHCP scopes, leases and statistics.

+[!!!]
+Please review this document to get guide, how to use the solution.

+The script is working on per-server basis, meaning the user has to provide server(s) as parameter.

-Collection of ISC based configuration is done using either options below, depending on scenario users are willing to use during collection process.
-The choice of the scenario is determined by convenience and permissions that end-user has.
+Collection of ISC based configuration is done using options below, depending on scenario users are willing to use during collection process.
+The choice of the scenario is determined by convenience and permissions that has the end-user.

 1. **Local** - Direct collection
 The collection tool is run directly on a DNS/DHCP server.